hanwenzhang123/fullstack-note/mock/README.md

 const obj = { "you what":1 }; //with space
 console.log(obj["you what"])  //1
 ```
-- Object.entries(): Returns an array containing all of the key value pairs of a given object's own enumerable string properties.
-- Object.keys(): Returns an array containing the names of all of the given object's own enumerable string properties.
-- Object.values(): Returns an array containing the values that correspond to all of a given object's own enumerable string properties.
-- Object.prototype.hasOwnProperty(): returns a boolean indicating whether the object has the specified property as its own property.

 #### Check if JavaScript Object is empty
 ```js